 I am a Ph.D. candidate in the History of American Civilization program in the Department of History at the University of Delaware.
-I study eighteenth- and nineteenth-century American cultural and social history with an emphasis on material culture, everyday life, and disability studies.
+I am a historian of eighteenth- and nineteenth-century American cultural and social history with emphases on material culture, everyday life, and disability studies.
 My museum specialties lie in collections management, care, and curatorship.

-My dissertation,“Navigating the World: The Material Culture of Physical Mobility Impairment in the Early American North, 1700-1861,” is about material culture and disability in early America.
+My dissertation,“Navigating the World: The Material Culture of Physical Mobility Impairment in the Early American North, 1728-1861,” is about material culture and physical disability in early America.

 The photo at the top of the site was taken at the Upper Bay Museum in North East, Maryland, during a two-week museum project I took part in with the Museum Studies program at the University of Delaware.
 In the photo, I am cataloguing a twentieth-century worktable used by a decoy carver from the Upper Chesapeake.
 Learn more here.